scrapinghub/splash/docs/scripting-element-object.rst

 In order to fill your form your inputs must have ``name`` property and this method will select those input using that property.

-Example: get the current values, change password and fill the form
+Example 1: get the current values, change password and fill the form

 .. code-block:: html